Pasxsenger/LeetCode-Notes/Greedy.md

 And I was shocked by a very short solution in [archit91](https://leetcode.com/archit91/)'s [solution](https://leetcode.com/problems/maximum-subarray/solutions/1595195/c-python-7-simple-solutions-w-explanation-brute-force-dp-kadane-divide-conquer/), which is ***Kadane's Algorithm***.

-This algorithm use two integers instead of a two-row vector.
+This algorithm uses two integers instead of a two-row vector.

 ```c++
 class Solution {